Installing 1E Content Distribution Tools

 Installing interactively

-Install Nomad Branch Tools on the same device as the Configuration Manager Console, you can do this is done by running NomadBranchTools.msi from an elevated command prompt.
+Install Nomad Branch Tools on the same device as the Configuration Manager Console, you can do this by running NomadBranchTools.msi from an elevated command prompt.

 The Configuration Manager Console must not be running when you run NomadBranchTools.msi.